jas-li/EC530-Smart-Document-Analyzer/README.md

 - **Description:** Retrieves definitions for a specified word.
 - **Parameters:** `word` in request args.
 - **Response:** Definitions or an error message.

-## Running the Application

-Host the Flask application with `python app.py`.